-Provided, however, that warrants for salaries fixed by ordinances, of officers and offices specifically created by this charter shall be allowed by the Auditor and paid regularly from the treasury without the necessity of any demand therefor or approval thereof as in this section prescribed for other claims, and at such time, not in conflict with this charter, as may be prescribed by ordinance.
+Provided, however, the warrants for salaries fixed by ordinances of officers and offices specifically created by this Charter shall be allowed by the Finance Director and paid regularly from the treasury without the necessity of any demand therefor or approval thereof as in this section prescribed for claims, and at such time not in conflict with this Charter as may be prescribed by ordinance.
+(Amended 1971)

-Section 55.
-UNIFORM ACCOUNTS AND REPORTS: The Council shall prescribe uniform forms of accounts, which shall be observed by all officers and departments of the city which receive or disburse city moneys.
-Whenever an act shall be passed by the legislature of the state providing for uniform municipal accounts or reports, the city authorities shall be governed thereby.
+Section 43.
+UNIFORM ACCOUNTS AND REPORTS: The Council shall prescribe uniform forms of accounts which shall be observed by all officers and departments of the City which receive or disburse City moneys.
+Whenever an act shall be passed by the Legislature of the State providing for uniform municipal accounts or reports, the City authorities shall be governed thereby.

-Section 56.
-NEWSPAPER ADVERTISING AND PRINT-ING: The Council shall advertise bi-annually in each even-numbered year for the submission of sealed proposals or bids, from all newspapers of general circulation in the city, for the publication of all ordinances and other legal notices and matters required to be published.
-The newspaper to which such contract is awarded shall be known and designated as the "official newspaper."
+Section 44.
+NEWSPAPER ADVERTISING AND PRINT-ING: The Council shall advertise bi-annually in each even numbered year for the submission of sealed proposals or bids from all newspapers of general circulation in the City for the publication of all ordinances and other legal notices and matters required to be published.
+The newspaper to which such contract is awarded shall be known and designated as the "official newspaper".
 The rates for publishing public notices shall not exceed the customary rates charged for publishing legal notices of a private character.
-Contracts for advertising shall be awarded to the lowest, responsible bidder.
-(As Amended 1957)
+Contracts for advertising shall be awarded to the lowest responsible bidder.
+(Amended 1957)